Hillbilly Elegy author enters large, pro-Trump GOP field for Ohio Senate seat - KION546

 By Michael Warren, Dan Merica and Alex Rogers, CNN

-The Republican primary for Ohio’s open Senate seat is about to get even more crowded with the expected entry Thursday of best-selling author J.D.
-Vance — setting up a messy fight for the GOP nomination in a state that voted for Donald Trump twice.
+The Republican primary for Ohio’s open Senate seat got even more crowded Thursday with the entry of best-selling author J.D.
+Vance — setting up a messy fight for the GOP nomination in a state that voted for former President Donald Trump twice.

+At a kickoff rally Thursday night in his hometown of Middletown, near Cincinnati, Vance delivered a populist message, with large corporations, big tech firms and “public health leadership” in the crosshairs.
+He also promised to fight for the grandmothers who believe in a secure border and for the “middle-class worker.”

+“I want to be not just a fighter, but a fighter who’s fighting for you,” Vance said from behind a lectern where, moments before his announcement, a campaign sign had fallen down.

 “There has never been a Republican primary for statewide office in Ohio this wide open and this chaotic,” said one Republican strategist familiar with Ohio.
 “Each one of these candidates has their own claim to the Republican base.”

-And even before Vance announces, the knives are out for the 36-year-old venture capitalist.
+The knives were already out for Vance before the 36-year-old venture capitalist joined the race.
 Earlier this week, Ohio Republicans received anonymous text messages blasting Vance as a “Never Trumper.”
 The texts are similar to a flurry of messages sent to voters in April,denouncing Vance shortly after he announced he was exploring a Senate run.

 Most Ohio Republicans doubt Trump will endorse until closer to the May 3 primary next year, but the fight over his mantle is on.
 Mandel, for instance, has taken on the role of pro-Trump culture warrior, releasing a video last month of himself burning a protective mask to protest Covid-19 restrictions.
 The more establishment-aligned Timken can point to Trump’s support for her as Ohio GOP chair in January 2017.
 And Vance has taken up Trump’s criticisms of “Big Tech” — aligning him with the Trump donor and Silicon Valley gadfly Peter Thiel, who earlier this year pledged $10 million to a pro-Vance super PAC.

-Note: This story has been updated with Vance’s remarks Thursday evening.